nihcompmed/LipolysisCNN/README.md

             First, open GPR_generate_insulin_data.ipynb and run it to generate an insulin sample matrix.

+            Next, open GPR_generate_glucose_data.ipynb and run it to generate a glucose sample matrix.

+            Then, run Step3_GeneratingSimulatedData_2D.m to generate simulated data.

+            Finally, filter them as your demand to become the training/validation/testing datasets for the primary neural network.

           6.for getting simulated datasets for the 3D model:

             First, open GPR_generate_insulin_data.ipynb and run it to generate an insulin sample matrix.

+            Next, run Step3_GeneratingSimulatedData_3D.m to generate simulated data.

+            Finally, filter them as your demand to become the training/validation/testing datasets for the primary neural network.

   Step 4: